janifkader/C43-Project/README.md

 INSERT INTO NewDailyStock (symbol, timestamp, open, high, low, close, volume) VALUES (?, ?, ?, ?, ?, ?, ?)
 ON CONFLICT (symbol, timestamp) DO UPDATE SET (open, high, low, close, volume) = (?, ?, ?, ?, ?)

 # Appendix

+Optimized Interface: As explained in the demonstration, we have implemented all necessary UI for our app.
+The UI is minimal, but yet complete with full functionality for all features.